NikolasSi/isalos.docs.github.io/docs/DoE/61Screening.md

 ##### Configuration
 {: .no_toc}
 1. Select `DOE` $$\rightarrow$$ `Screening` $$\rightarrow$$ `Plackett Burman`.
-1. Select the `Number of Center Points` [1] to be generated in the output list of experiments.
+1. Select the `Number of Center Points per Block` [1] to be generated in the output list of experiments.
 1. Select the `Number of Replicates` [2].
 The lowest value that can be set is 1.
 1. Select the `Number of Blocks` [3].
 1. Select/tick if required the `Random Standard order` [4] to imply randomness in the output list of experiments.